ChrisWhealy/geo_server/README.md

 When this app is deployed to CF and started, the `country_manager` process starts.
 This is the supervisor responsible for managing the lifecycle of all country servers.
 One country server is created for each country listed in the GeoNames file [countryInfo.txt](http://download.geonames.org/export/dump/countryInfo.txt).

 By default, none of the country servers are started automatically because this would create a memory usage spike that exceeds the hard instance limit of 2Gb.
-Therefore, country servers must be started manually, and one at a time starting with the largest.
+Therefore, country servers must be started manually, and one at a time, starting with the largest.

 ### Admin Interface

-In order to start one or more country servers, you must use geo-server admin interface.
+In order to start one or more country servers, you must use the `geo-server` admin interface.
 This is accessed by adding `/server_info` to the deployed URL.
 Currently, no authentication is required to access this page.

-If you do not start any country servers, all search queries to the geo-server will return an empty array!
+If you do not start any country servers, all search queries to the `geo-server` will return an empty JSON array!

 ### Country Server Startup Sequence